Runscope: Integrations

 Runscope also integrates with third-party software analytics platforms, including New Relic Insights, Keen IO and Datadog.

 History

 Runscope was founded in 2013 by John Sheehan and Frank Stratton.

 Runscope has raised approximately $7.1 million in venture capital funding.
-Runscope received its first round of seed funding in May 2013 for the amount of $1.1 million from Andreesen Horowitz, True Ventures, Lerer Hippeau Ventures, Jon Dahl, Nat Friedman, David Cohen, and Ullas Naik.
-Runscope’s A round of funding was led by General Catalyst Partners.
+Runscope received its first round of seed funding in May 2013 for the amount of $1.1 million from Andreessen Horowitz, True Ventures, Lerer Hippeau Ventures, Jon Dahl, Nat Friedman, David Cohen, and Ullas Naik.
+Runscope's Series A round of funding was led by General Catalyst Partners.

 In September 2017, CA Technologies acquired Runscope.
-CA Technologies also owns Blazemeter, a load testing platform for software.
-In July 2019 two platforms were merged into one under Blazemeter brand.
+CA Technologies also owns BlazeMeter, a load-testing platform for software.
+In July 2019, two platforms were merged into one under Blazemeter brand.

-In September 2021, Broadcom, who acquired CA Technologies in 2018, announced that it would sell BlazeMeter to Perforce.
-Perforce announced that it had completed the acquisition process November 1, 2021.
+In September 2021, Broadcom, which acquired CA Technologies in 2018, announced that it would sell BlazeMeter to Perforce.
+Perforce announced that it had completed the acquisition process on November 1, 2021.

 Acquisitions

 In December 2014, Runscope acquired Ghost Inspector, a company that provides cloud-based UI and browser testing for websites and web applications.